- GPX file

 Markings are minimal, so the runner must be comfortable navigating a course using a map and turnsheet in order to participate.
 This is a MUST!
 Some of you will know this course, but those who are not 100% sure of the route should be carrying a turnsheet and a map.
 Carrying your cell phone is also a wise option, not only in case of emergency, but so that you can document the trail, your fellow runners, the bears, etc.

-Read on for more details about this event.
-The link to enter the 2019 race opened through the VHTRC’s online signup system on Monday November 18, and the race was closed the weekend before Xmas.
-Read through the following details to confirm that this event REALLY is for you, and then you will find the entry link below once the race entry is opened up in mid-November of 2020.
+The link to enter the 2019 event opened through the VHTRC’s online signup system on Monday November 18, and was closed the weekend before Christmas.
+Confirm that this event really is for you, and then you will find the entry link below once the race entry is opened up in mid-November of 2020.
 NOTE: Volunteers are very much needed, so contact Carol if you would like to help your fellow runners out!

 Club Event Participant Medical Policy